The following post is from Angie of Many Little Blessings: Learning Activities for the Book If You Give a Pig a Pancake

-One of my favorite things when I was teaching were the years that I spent as a school librarian.
-Not only did I enjoy being able to order books and read to students, but I loved being able to pick books and then do related activities.
-This is a fabulous way to elongate the fun of a book, as well as to learn new things and have hands on experiences.
+One of my favorite things, when I was teaching was the years that I spent as a school librarian.
+Not only did I enjoy ordering books and reading to students, but I loved being able to pick books and then do related activities.
+This is a fabulous way to elongate the fun of a book and learn new things, and have hands-on experiences.

 Activities for the Book If You Give a Pig a Pancake:

-This may be a no brainer, but it’s fun for the kids and can make a perfect meal one day.
+This may be a no-brainer, but it’s fun for the kids and can make a perfect meal one day.
 If you have very young children, it may be enough to just use a box mix where you just add water.
-Another option with elementary-aged children, however, would be to work on making pancakes from scratch.
+Another option with elementary-aged children would be to work on making pancakes from scratch.

 Another pancake activity can be to have them work on helping you to pour out the pancake batter into shapes or letters.

 As soon as Pig asks for pancakes, she knows that she must have some maple syrup with them, which the girl in the story obliges by giving her some of her “favorite maple syrup.”
 This is a great opportunity to learn about the different grades of maple syrup and do a taste test of the different types.
 Which kind does everyone in your family like best?
 You could also include different types of syrup from the grocery store that are not real maple syrup.

 Depending on the time of year and the area where you live, watching a maple tree being tapped for syrup and the process that follows is a surprising and educational experience.
 We did this several years ago, and my kids still talk about the process.
 They also greatly appreciated real maple syrup versus the high fructose corn syrup-laden syrups in the store.